Vadim-GSADUs/GSADUs.Revit.Addin/docs/settings-migration-plan.md

 2. **Defaults**
    - Hard-coded or template-based values used when a project setting has never been initialized.
    - Not per-user; just simple fallback behavior.
+   - Machine-specific folders (logs/temp) are derived at runtime per session and never persisted.

 We do **not** support per-user settings.
 Any behavior that used to be “per-user” is either: